openhab/openhab-addons/bundles/org.openhab.binding.pjlinkdevice/README.md

 ## Supported Things

-Supported are devices which support the PJLink protocol (class 1).
+The binding currently supports devices which support the PJLink protocol (class 1).

 Limitations at this point:

 - only IPv4 connections are supported
 - only PJLink class 1 commands are supported

-The binding is tested with the PJLink device test tool (PJLinkTEST4CNT) and an Acer VL7680.
+The binding has been tested with the PJLink device test tool (PJLinkTEST4CNT) and an Acer VL7680.

 ## Discovery